As Legal Troubles Mount for His Former Associates, Trump Lashes Out

 If anyone is looking for a good lawyer, I would strongly suggest that you don’t retain the services of Michael Cohen!— Donald J. Trump (@realDonaldTrump) August 22, 2018

 Cohen has accused Trump of illegally directing him to make payments to silence women who claimed to have had affairs with Trump in an effort to influence the 2016 election, which the president denies.
-Cohen's lawyer, Lanny Davis, told NPR's Rachel Martin that he believes Trump is "both corrupt and a dangerous person in the oval office" and that Cohen would not accept a pardon from Trump.
+Cohen's lawyer, Lanny Davis, told NPR's Rachel Martin that his client believes Trump is "both corrupt and a dangerous person in the oval office" and that Cohen would not accept a pardon from Trump.

 Trump's allies, including Manafort's predecessor as campaign manager, Corey Lewandowski, have questioned Cohen's credibility, calling him a "serial liar" and noting that he admitted to dishonest behavior as part of his guilty plea.

 Also on Twitter, Trump falsely claimed that Cohen had admitted guilt to two counts of campaign finance violations that are "not a crime" — they are, in fact, felonies.
-Trump noted that President Obama "had a big campaign finance violation and it was easily settled!"
+Trump noted that President Barack Obama "had a big campaign finance violation and it was easily settled!"

 Michael Cohen plead guilty to two counts of campaign finance violations that are not a crime.
 President Obama had a big campaign finance violation and it was easily settled!— Donald J. Trump (@realDonaldTrump) August 22, 2018

-Obama's 2008 campaign did, in fact, pay $375,000 to the Federal Election Commission as a result of campaign reporting errors; others, including Republican nominee Bob Dole's 1988 campaign, also paid fines in the past for similar reasons.
+Obama's 2008 campaign did, in fact, pay $375,000 to the Federal Election Commission as a result of campaign reporting errors; others, including Republican nominee Bob Dole's 1988 campaign, also paid fines for similar reasons.

-There's been speculation that Manafort, who has maintained his innocence, may be hoping for a presidential pardon as a reward for his loyalty.
+There has been speculation that Manafort, who has maintained his innocence, may be hoping for a presidential pardon as a reward for his loyalty.
 On Twitter, Trump praised Manafort, saying he feels badly for him and his "wonderful family."
 He added, "Such respect for a brave man!"

 I feel very badly for Paul Manafort and his wonderful family.
 “Justice” took a 12 year old tax case, among other things, applied tremendous pressure on him and, unlike Michael Cohen, he refused to “break” - make up stories in order to get a “deal.”
 Such respect for a brave man!— Donald J. Trump (@realDonaldTrump) August 22, 2018